Fazekas & Butters

 Fazekas & Butters is a television production company founded on October 4, 2005, by Michele Fazekas and Tara Butters.

 History

 The company was established on October 4, 2005, when Michele Fazekas and Tara Butters left the long-running television series Law & Order: Special Victims Unit to sign an overall deal with Touchstone Television.
 Their first production, Reaper, aired on The CW from 2007 to 2009.

 In 2009, the duo moved to 20th Century Fox Television, but the partnership was terminated in 2011.
 A subsequent partnership with CBS Television Studios was also short-lived.
 Neither of these resulted in any published material.

 In 2013, they signed a deal with ABC Studios, working first on Agent Carter (2015–2016), then creating Kevin (Probably) Saves the World (2017–2018) and Emergence (2019–2020).

 In the 27th season of Law & Order: Special Victims Unit, Fazekas returned to the series as the showrunner.
 She is the first woman to hold this position in the series' history.
+Fazekas will again resume the role of showrunner for Law & Order: Special Victims Unit during the show's 28th season.